mfisher29/mbta-routes/README.md

 ## Testing

+### unit tests

 To run the unit tests, simply execute the following:
 1. cd to mbta-routes from command line
 2. add owner execution permission to the shell script: `chmod 0700 unit_test.sh`
 3. run `./unit_test.sh`

+### integration tests

+To run the integration tests, simply execute the following:
+1. cd to mbta-routes from command line
+2. add owner execution permission to the shell script: `chmod 0700 integration_test.sh`
+3. run `./integration_test.sh`

+** Note: the integration tests have sleeps inserted to prevent rate-limiting errors.
+They will take a couple minutes to run.